-Adipose tissue produces leptin, tumor necrosis factoralpha, plasminogen activator inhibitor-1, and adiponectinlike cytokines acting as acute phase reactants in the plasma (27, 28).
-Excess weight-induced chronic lowgrade vascular endothelial inflammation plays a significant role in the pathogenesis of accelerated atherosclerosis in the whole body (1, 2).
+Adipose tissue produces leptin, tumor necrosis factor-alpha, plasminogen activator inhibitor-1, and adiponectin-like cytokines acting as acute phase reactants in the plasma (25).

+Excess weight-induced chronic low-grade vascular endothelial inflammation plays a significant role in the pathogenesis of accelerated atherosclerosis in the whole body (26).
 Additionally, excess weight leads to myocardial hypertrophy terminating with a decreased cardiac compliance.
 Combination of these cardiovascular risk factors eventually terminate with increased risks of arrhythmias, cardiac failure, and sudden cardiac death.
-Similarly, the prevalence of CHD and stroke increased parallel to the increased BMI in the other studies (29, 30), and risk of death from all causes including cancers increased throughout the range of moderate to severe weight excess in all age groups (31).
-The relationship between excess weight, elevated BP, and hypertriglyceridemia is described in the metabolic syndrome (14), and clinical manifestations of the syndrome include obesity, dyslipidemia, HT, insulin resistance, and proinflammatory and prothrombotic states (12).
-For example, prevalence of excess weight, DM, HT, and smoking were all higher in the hypertriglyceridemia group (200 mg/dL and higher) in a previous study (32).
-On the other hand, the prevalence of hyperbetalipoproteinemia was similar both in the hypertriglyceridemia and control groups in the same study (32).
-Additionally, although the higher plasma trigycerides values, LDL values were also lower in the group with the plasma HDL levels lower than 40 mg/dL in the other study (p<0.001 for all) (33).
+Similarly, the prevalence of CHD and stroke increased parallel to the increased BMI in the other studies (27, 28), and risk of death from all causes including cancers increased throughout the range of moderate to severe weight excess in all age groups (29).
+The relationship between excess weight, elevated BP, and hypertriglyceridemia is described in the metabolic syndrome (12), and clinical manifestations of the syndrome include obesity, dyslipidemia, HT, insulin resistance, and proinflammatory and prothrombotic states (10).
+For example, prevalence of excess weight, DM, HT, and smoking were all higher in the hypertriglyceridemia group (200 mg/dL and higher) in one of our previous studies (30).
+On the other hand, the prevalence of hyperbetalipoproteinemia was similar both in the hypertriglyceridemia and control groups in the same study (30).
+Additionally, although the higher plasma trigycerides values, LDL values were also lower in the group with the plasma HDL levels lower than 40 mg/dL in the other study (p<0.001 for all) (31).
 Similarly, plasma triglycerides were higher in the first group with the lowest LDL and HDL values in the present study.
-On the other hand, the lowest triglycerides value of the fourth group can be explained by the lowest prevalences of smoking and male ratio since there is a significant relationship between hypertriglyceridemia, smoking, and male ratio (34, 35).
+On the other hand, the lowest